ROMEO: Exploring Juliet through the Lens of Assembly Language: Extracting an Assembly Language Dataset from the Juliet Test Suite

 \subsection{Descriptive Statistics of ROMEO}

 This section is intended to give a brief overview of the distribution of samples in ROMEO.
 We distinguish between ROMEO and ROMEO without context, since the duplicate elimination process (see \cref{sec:experiments}) affects each variant differently.
+In \cref{tbl:examplesbyweakness}, we show the number of training, validation and test examples per weakness for the 20 most common weaknesses.
 There are 91 CWEs in total.
 However, the distribution of examples over CWEs is long-tailed, with CWE 190 accounting for approx. 11\% of all examples.
 Flow variants are more uniformly distributed, hence the CWE distribution is more affected by the number of functional variants.
 Overall, the ROMEO variant including context consists of 134129 training examples, 16766 validation examples and 16765 held-out test examples.
 Without context, there are 124360, 15545 and 15544 examples, respectively.
 In the training set with context, there 34831 positive and 99298 negative examples.
 Without context, there are 34561 and 89799, respectively.

-\begin{lstfloat} {}
+\begin{lstfloat*} {}

 {A function extracted from a Juliet testcase concerning CWE-191 (Integer Underflow) and its accompanying context.
 Both are in the text representation as described in \cref{sec:extractingexamples}.
-This example illustrates one purpose of including context functions, namely to check whether a result is actually used, \eg{}, in an API call.} \end{lstfloat}
+This example illustrates one purpose of including context functions, namely to check whether a result is actually used, \eg{}, in an API call.} \end{lstfloat*}